 Distribution system water loss is the difference between the volume of water distributed for use by all customer classes and the volume of water actually consumed by authorized users.
 There are many factors contributing to distribution system water loss.
 The major ones are leakage, metering inaccuracies, and unauthorized consumption.
 Among these, only leakage is a true loss of water.
 Metering inaccuracies affect the utility's capability for measuring true loss, but such inaccuracies can lead to both overstatements and understatements of the true loss.
 Unauthorized consumptions diminish revenues and should be dealt with, but they are not real losses of water.
 Because water losses impact revenues, it is important that a utility have practices in place to understand the specific causes of losses in its system.
 Tracking water losses will help the Water Authority understand the condition of distribution system infrastructure and the effects of its operation, maintenance, and replacement practices.
 This measure provides opportunity for the Water Authority to compare the distribution system water loss against that in the distribution systems of other utilities.
 Non-Revenue Water (NRW), a term used to define where water losses exist within the distribution system.
 NRW includes apparent losses, real losses, unbilled metered and unbilled unmetered.
-It should be noted that Performance Measure 1-2 only benchmarks apparent and real losses and not total NRW.

-The Water Authority's performance in this measure has been within the top quartile for the past three fiscal years.
+The Water Authority has had significant success in its performance in this measure.
 In FY09, the Water Authority began its leak detection program that focused on finding water line leaks before they surface, fixing leaking hydrants, and improving meter inaccuracy.
 This program will help move the Water Authority's performance in line with utilities in the Western United States where water is a more scarce resource.
+Since 2010, real losses have decreased from 6 percent to 4 percent.

 In the past three years, the Water Authority has utilized the AWWA Water Audit methodology in determining its apparent and real water losses.
 In addition, the Water Authority participates in annual studies sponsored by the AWWA Water Loss Control Committee.
 This allows the water audits to be verified by water loss control experts which improves the utility's confidence in its data.
 For FY15, the Water Authority will continue to set targets for conventional and passive leak detection surveying.